BrowserSync/grunt-browser-sync/README.md

 });
 ```
 > A quick word on hosts...
-The power of Style-Injector comes when you have multiple devices/browsers connected.
+The power of Browser Sync comes when you have multiple devices/browsers connected.
 To do this, you use your networks IP instead of `localhost`.
 For example, you may have a php/node/mamp server running at `localhost:8000`.
 Swap out the localhost part for something like `192.168.0.1` (find yours by running `ifconfig` on Mac, `ipconfig` on Windows) and you can connect to **192.168.0.1:8000**.
-Now, with Style-Injector running, you can have as many browsers/devices connected and they will all live-update when you change a file.
+Now, with Browser Sync running, you can have as many browsers/devices connected and they will all live-update when you change a file.

 ###ghostMode (default: *false*) **Experimental**
 There are currently three options for **ghostMode** `scroll`, `links` & `forms`